 And its purposes, to promote the public welfare by exercising an influence in behalf of humanity and civilization, teaching the blessings of liberty regulated by law, and inculcating love and reverence for the great principles of government as derived from the inalienable rights of man to life, liberty, and the pursuit of happiness.

-Each of Stanford's seven schools has its own mission statement and those can be found by following the links below:
+Information about Stanford's seven schools and their academic programs and mission can be found by following the links below:

 A Brief History of Stanford

 On October 1, 1891, more than 400 enthusiastic young men and women were on hand for opening day ceremonies at Leland Stanford Junior University.
 They came from all over: many from California, some who followed professors hired from other colleges and universities, and some simply seeking adventure in the West.
 They came to seize a special opportunity, to be part of the pioneer class in a brand new university.
 They stayed to help turn an ambitious dream into a thriving reality.
 As a pioneer faculty member recalled, "Hope was in every heart, and the presiding spirit of freedom prompted us to dare greatly."

 For Leland and Jane Stanford on that day, the University was the realization of a dream and a fitting tribute to the memory of their only son, who died of typhoid fever weeks before his 16th birthday, at an age when many young men and women were planning their college education.